jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 ```

 !!! info
-    Make sure the function is agnostic to the number type `T`!
-Don't assume it
+    Make sure the function is agnostic to the number type `T`; don't assume it
-    is a `Float64` capable solver!
+    is a `Float64` capable solver.

 We also need to write a test for the test.
 Place this function immediately below
 the test you just wrote in the same file: